 The Basics of Neck Pain

 If you experience neck pain, you are not alone.
-Over 15 percent of adults in the U.S. experience had suffered from neck pain within a 3 month period, as indicated by the CDC and Prevention.
+According to the British Medical Journal, it is one of the top five chronic pain conditions in prevalence and years lost to disability.
 It is estimated by doctors that 7 of 10 individuals will experience neck pain during their lifetime.
 1 of 20 of these individuals will have it effect their daily and work activities due to the longstanding nature and bothersomeness of chronic neck pain.
-Neck pain will often not be a one time experience, 50 to 85 percent of individuals will another experience within 5 years.
+Most often, it will often not be a one time experience, 50 to 85 percent of individuals will have another experience within 5 years.

-Neck pain is common because it has to support the head, weighing about 10 to 12 pounds, yet must permit the head to be able to move up and down, tilt and turn.
+It is common because it has to support the head, weighing about 10 to 12 pounds, yet must permit the head to be able to move up and down, tilt and turn.
 So, the neck must combine this flexibility of motion with strength for support.
 This combination is achieved with a system nerves, tendons, bones, and muscles that work in a complex manner.
-The nature of this system means the neck is prone to injuries and strains, especially the effects of poor posture over long periods.
+The nature of this system means the neck is prone to injuries and strains, especially the effects of poor posture over long periods like forward head posture or military neck.
 A problem with one part has effects by compensation on other parts.

-If there is any good news involving neck pain, even though it is a painful and sometimes ability limiting condition, it is usually not a serious condition resulting in disability or requiring immediate medical attention.
-While chronic or long standing neck pain is often difficult to resolve, most commonly, neck pain symptoms resolve quickly with minor attention.
-Most types are able to be relieved and/or managed with simple home treatments, products designed to alleviate neck pain and over the counter pain relievers.
+If there is any good news involving, even though it is a painful and sometimes ability limiting condition, it is usually not a serious condition resulting in disability or requiring immediate medical attention.
+While chronic or long standing neck pain is often difficult to resolve, most commonly, symptoms resolve quickly with minor attention.
+Most types are able to be relieved and/or managed with simple home treatments like ergonomics, posture modification, well designed pillows, and other products designed to alleviate neck pain, as well as and over the counter pain relievers.